rem137/IA_Manager/README.md

 ## Web interface

 A Flask-based web UI is available for managing projects and tasks.
-The interface features a dark futuristic theme with red accents and a central chat box.
-A light/dark toggle is available in the header.
+The interface uses a dark futuristic theme with red accents and features a left navigation bar, a dynamic central area and a context panel with the daily planning.
 Run it with:

 ```